SPE News

 My week in Ukraine actually began with an unexpected prelude at the Paralympic Games in Paris.
 I had taken my children to watch the Para Athletics competition, and that evening something remarkable happened: Ukraine won three gold medals.
 Intrigued, a quick search revealed that Ukraine consistently ranks among the top nations in the Paralympic Games medal table.
 In fact, when measured against population size, Ukraine often ranks no. 1 in medals per capita in Paralympic competitions.

-There are various reasons for this extraordinary performance, ranging from the aftermath of Chernobyl to the impact of multiple conflicts.
-However, the most important takeaway is that this achievement speaks to Ukraine’s deep-rooted resilience and courage.
+There are various reasons for these out-of-the-ordinary figures.
+However, the most important takeaway is that this achievement speaks to Ukraine’s deep-rooted resilience and courage in the aftermath of Chernobyl and after the impact of multiple conflicts.

 This theme of unparalleled perseverance would later become a focal point in my conversations with the rector of Yuri Kondratyuk Poltava Polytechnic National University—but more on that later.